aiven/aiven-docs/docs/tools/kubernetes.md

 ## Get involved

-If you have any comments or want to contribute to the tool, please join us on the [GitHub repository](https://github.com/aiven/aiven-operator).
+If you have any comments or want to contribute to the tool, join us on the [GitHub repository](https://github.com/aiven/aiven-operator).